 The Centers for Medicare & Medicaid Services (CMS) is granting exceptions for Medicare Quality Reporting Programs (QRPs) for Inpatient Rehabilitation Facilities (IRFs) across the United States and its territories in response to the 2019 Novel Coronavirus (COVID-19) pandemic.
 More information and additional guidance can be found in the COVID-19 Quality Reporting Programs Guidance Memo (PDF) and the IRF QRP COVID-19 PHE Tip Sheet (PDF).

 Reconsideration Request Overview

-IRFs may file for reconsideration if they believe the finding of non-compliance is in error, or they have evidence of the impact of extraordinary circumstances which prevented timely submission of data.
+IRFs may file for reconsideration if they believe the finding of non-compliance is an error, or they have evidence of the impact of extraordinary circumstances that prevented timely submission of data.

 To apply for reconsideration, the IRF must receive a CMS letter of non-compliance.
-An IRF disagreeing with the payment reduction decision may submit a request for reconsideration to CMS within thirty (30) days from the date at the top of the non-compliance notification letter distributed electronically using QIES.
+An IRF disagreeing with the compliance determination and the impending payment reduction decision may submit a request for reconsideration to CMS within thirty (30) days from the date at the top of the non-compliance notification letter.
 CMS will not accept any requests submitted after the thirty (30) day deadline.